A trajectory of curiosity

 At every step it seems like the secret design is but a few steps

 away.
-Maybe that's the true take-away from this fascinating area, but
+Maybe that will be the true eternal take-away from this

-meanwhile, it seems like we are just a few steps away from cracking
+fascinating area, but meanwhile, it seems like we are just a few steps

 Models to Follow